akifai/Braskit/README.md

 ## Licence/copyrights

-All of PlainIB is licensed under the GNU GPL version 3.
-PlainIB also makes use of many third-party libraries, all of which are licensed under various BSD-style
+All of Braskit is licensed under the GNU GPL version 3.
+Braskit also makes use of many third-party libraries, all of which are licensed under various BSD-style
 licences: